Jonathan Schoop Player Props: Tigers vs. Orioles

 - Schoop has not driven in a run this year.

-- He has scored in three games this season (18.8%), but has had no multi-run games.
+- He has scored in three of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.